Julie Waters Therapy

 • Somatic : Mind-body connection

-RELATIONAL THERAPIES
+RELATIONAL THERAPY

 In the therapy room, your relationships are supported in two ways: First, you have space to explore the interpersonal dynamics in your life, and second, you can do so through the therapeutic relationship.Self-understanding and self-compassion fosters the same for those we love and interact with.
 Friction often occurs when our un-explored or under-developed potentials are activated in relationship, and we react from a scared or protective place.Through counseling I help individuals, partners and family members, learn how to navigate those reactive, defensive or immature parts, together.
 Cultivating mutual understanding and developing skills can help you move through friction with a little more grace and success.